Skip to content

 access_type "system" (all groups), "group" (specific group), "user" (all users), "private" (single user)

-MCP capabilities connect agents to external MCP servers.
+MCP (Model Context Protocol) capabilities connect agents to external MCP servers.
 No Python code needed — just a DB row with the right options.

 {